 Mercer’s remuneration database operates on a rolling basis, with organisations providing remuneration data submissions throughout the year.
 As a result, each month we share the overall new hire pay rate findings in addition to industry-specific results for those sectors for which reportable data is available.

-There are some differences when looking at the breakdown by career level.
-For new hires in executive roles, we are seeing discounts offered of 2.3%, while new hires into para-professional and professional roles are offered discounted salaries of 3.7% and 2.5% respectively, when compared with existing employees in the same position.
-New hires in management roles are also receiving a discounted rate of 0.5%.
+Discounted new hire pay rates were recorded across all of the career levels this month.
+For new hires in executive roles, we are seeing discounts offered of 0.4%, while new hires into para-professional and professional roles are offered discounted salaries of 4.6% and 2.3% respectively, when compared with existing employees in the same position.
+New hires in management roles are receiving salaries on par with those already in the role.

 Disclaimer: While every care has been taken to ensure the accuracy of the information, no warranty is given in respect thereof.

-In July, six reportable industries can be viewed in the following image.
-The health care industry is paying a premium of 1% to new hires, while the mining industry is offering the largest discount of 3.9%.
+In June, eight reportable industries can be viewed in the following image.
+The retail and construction/engineering industries are paying a premium of 1.8% and 0.7% to new hires respectively, while the energy, water and utilities industry and education and research industry are offering the largest discounts of 4.8%.

 Download the latest report